Post office box: Austria

 Only mail from Austrian Post can be delivered to an Austrian Post PO Box, but there are also private companies offering the same services.

 Serbia

-In Serbia, anyone can apply for Post Office Box (in Serbian: Поштански фах) for very small yearly fee (currently, cost is two standard postal stamps).
+In Serbia, anyone can apply for a post office box (Поштански факс) for a very small yearly fee.
 Application contains identification and address information of a user.
-User may choose what mail should be delivered to postal office Box and what should be delivered to the real address.
-If not specified otherwise, all mail goes to Post Office Box.
+The user may choose what mail should be delivered to their postal office box and what should be delivered to the real address.
+If not specified otherwise, all mail goes to the post office box.

 United Kingdom

 In the United Kingdom, anyone applying for a Royal Mail PO box must produce documentation to verify their home or business address.
+Post can be forwarded to the real address or collected by the addressee.

 North America

 In Canada and the United States, Postal Boxes are available in five different sizes (A, B, C, D, and E).
 They are generally available in all post offices throughout the country.

 In the United States, PO Boxes are generally available through the United States Postal Service (USPS).
 They are usually arranged from the smallest boxes at the top to the largest boxes at the bottom.
 The two largest sizes may be configured as drawers.
 To rent a PO Box, two different forms of identification are required.
 At least one of them must be a valid photo ID.
 This also applies to others who wish to share the box with the original subscriber's permission, and are of legal age.
 The post office will not forward mail from a PO Box until the box is closed, and then only to one address for all subscribers.
 As part of the agreement to rent a PO Box, if the PO Box is used for business, the Post Office will provide, upon request, the geographical (street) address of the business.